10 Things to Know Before You Buy Your Teen a Laptop

 Teens are expensive and their technology, well, that’s even more expensive and confusing.
 While we find ourselves saying “no” to many of the new devices they want, there is one that we know they truly need: their laptop.

-When one of our kids started college he told us the two things he couldn’t live without as a freshman were a high quality laptop and comfortable mattress topper!
-For kids working their way through high school and those who will later go to college, their laptop is the one resource that holds all the tools and information to make them a successful student.
+When one of my sons started college he told me the two things he couldn’t live without as a freshman were a high quality laptop and comfortable mattress topper!
+For teens working their way through high school and those who will later go to college, their laptop is the one resource that holds all the tools and information to make them a successful student.

 But selecting a laptop can be confusing.
 Storage, processing speed, and cost all need to be considered.
 We want something that will last and will give them access to the digital tools they will need to master in high school and college.
 We need something that they can use for taking notes in class, working on group projects, doing research, multitasking across loads of different apps and, truthfully, watching a movie to unwind at the end of a long week.